cadet/CADET-SMB/README.md

 ## Numerical methods

 CADET-SMB provides two classes of numerical solution approaches: a) fixed point iteration (FPI) for computing the cyclic steady state (CSS) of an SMB unit, and b) operator splitting (OSP) for computing the dynamic trajectory (DTR) from any initial system state into the CSS.
-Two variants are implemented for each approach, standard versions (STD-FPI, STD-OPS) and alternatives with significantly improved numerical efficiency, namely fixed point iteration for the one-column analog (OCA-FPI) and lag-aware operator splitting (LAW-OPS).
+Two variants are implemented for each approach, standard versions (STD-FPI, STD-OSP) and alternatives with significantly improved numerical efficiency, namely fixed point iteration for the one-column analog (OCA-FPI) and lag-aware operator splitting (LAW-OSP).
 The improved performance of these numerical methods can be particularly useful in optimization settings.
 Details on all four approaches can be found in the documentation.

 ## Inverse problems